Notre Dame Cathedral – A masterpiece of Gothic architecture

 The flying buttresses were built during the 14th century to house lateral chapels and the huge rose windows to allow the light into the nave.

-Generations of artisans and workers contributed to its construction.
+Generations of artisans, workers and common people contributed to its construction.

 Their names were lost in the mists of time.